 The funds and property of the Society shall be—

-controlled, invested and disposed of by the Executive Committee, subject to this Constitution, and
+controlled, invested and disposed of by the Board, subject to this Constitution, and

 devoted solely to the promotion of the purposes of the Society.

-The Executive Committee shall maintain bank accounts in the name of the Society.
+The Board shall maintain bank accounts in the name of the Society.

 All money received on account of the Society shall be banked within 7 Working Days of receipt.

-All accounts paid or for payment shall be submitted to the Executive Committee for approval of payment.
+All accounts paid or for payment shall be submitted to the Board for approval of payment.

-The Executive Committee must ensure that there are kept at all times accounting records that—
+The Board must ensure that there are kept at all times accounting records that—

 correctly record the transactions of the Society, and